ECE4180-Project/Baby-Monitor/README.md

 ## Setting Up the Hardware
 - Connect the HC-SR04 Sonar Sensor to the Raspberry Pi 3
     - The HC-SR04 is powered using the Arduino Uno's 5V and GND pins, and operates using two GPIO pins.
-The two GPIO pins used in this process are GPIO pins 14 and 15.
+The two PIGPIO outputs used in this process are GPIO pins 14 and 15.
+These correspond to pins 8 and 10 on the Raspberry Pi 3.
     - The schematic below shows how to connect the HC-SR04 sensor using male to female dual head jumper wires.
 - Connect the Raspberry Pi to a monitor or display.
 For this instance, the Pi was connected to a monitor using HDMI.
+- Connect a USB keyboard and mouse to the Pi.
+	- The mouse, keyboard, and display are only needed during the setup process.
+After the monitor is up and running, you can disconnect them.
 - Plug the USB microphone into the Pi.
-- Connect a USB keyboard and mouse to the Pi.
 - Attach a speaker to the Pi through the 2.1mm headphone jack.

 <p align="center">